 4. Media Planner

-Media Planners need to understand the web surfing, viewing, reading, and listening inclinations of consumers in order to select the best mix of media outlets for an advertising campaign.
+Media planners need to understand the clicking, viewing, reading, and listening inclinations of consumers in order to select the best mix of media outlets for an advertising campaign.

-Communications majors are uniquely qualified to examine the way demographic groups consume the media so they can anticipate the optimal placement of advertisements within television/radio programs, websites, and magazine, and newspaper articles.
+Communications majors are uniquely qualified to examine the way demographic groups consume media so they can anticipate the optimal placement of advertisements within television/radio programs, websites, and magazine and newspaper articles.

 Media planners also tap the presentation and writing skills developed through communication studies as they pitch their plans to advertising colleagues and executives.